-In the case of an emergency, crisis, etc., parents will be contacted through our school IRIS Instant Alert System.
+In the case of an emergency, crisis, etc., Catholic schools throughout the Archdiocese of New York utilize the Immediate Response Information System (IRIS Alert) to notify parents/guardians directly about the crises.
 It is important that each family keep their contact information updated at all times so that you can be notified in the case of an emergency situation.